Vendor Agreement Template, Free Download 2026

 Can a vendor agreement be terminated early?

 Yes, most vendor agreements include provisions for early termination.
 Termination for convenience allows either party to end the agreement by providing advance written notice, typically 30 to 90 days.
 Termination for cause applies when one party materially breaches the agreement, such as the vendor consistently delivering defective goods or the buyer failing to pay invoices, and the breaching party fails to cure the breach within a specified notice period.
 The agreement should specify what happens to outstanding purchase orders, pending deliveries, and prepaid amounts upon termination, and which obligations such as warranty and indemnification survive.
+Adding a non-solicitation agreement can prevent the vendor from poaching your employees or clients.

 More Free Templates